Jerric1801/cxd-question-generator/README.md

 - Node.js (version 18 or higher)
 - npm or yarn
-- Google Gemini API key
+- Google Gemini API key (stored as a private environment variable in Netlify)

 ## Setup